-Hard edged and glass cold the weather covered for 12 o’clock while it sneaked up on us.
+Hard edged and glass cold, the weather covered for 12 o’clock while it sneaked up on us.
 Someone rolled around in tidal sleep and moaned like a sea creature.

 They spoke while I put my legs up to steal the warmth off the window grills; someone played the sunlight off their watch – “CUT IT OUT”.
 My brain seemed to melt, who was that and didn’t I have an exam to get to?
 The agony of waiting I thought while looking at my watch; productivity had to wait till tomorrow.
 Some weather needs to be savored I think while miming swishing wine around.
 I thought of cake I ate back in 9th grade.
-It was purple on an afternoon the smelt just like this.
+It was purple on an afternoon that smelt just like this.

 Doors slam.
 An engine is kicked to life.
 Tires squeal.
 I imagine a scooter, speeding into darkness.
 I returns to the ingenuity of plants, to the magic of light but someone’s voice grew irate.
 “I grow green horn on my back.
-It’s all keratin so I’ll need you’re nail-cutter”.
+It’s all keratin so I’ll need your nail-cutter”.
 I tell her it’s in the bathroom.
 Was there really a black and white photo of a bespectacled man and a copy of Anna Karenina in there?
 Sometimes you imagine these things.

 A chair falls over, Beach House blasts on an abandoned phone and I see a copy of cloud atlas under the couch.
 Someone kills a lamp and I remembered how a friend would print Chinese labels to put on glass bottles.
 “Adds character” he would say, “It’s the same shit but new, full of meaning probably.”